v--/website/code/common/observable/README.md

 Once we are done, running `unload$.next()` will complete the exposed observables, ensuring automatic cleanup.

-The state store is actively used on the playground pages, where [`ClientWebsiteEnvironment`](../../client/core/environment.ts)'s `pageUnload$` observable allows us to destroy active subscriptions upon page reload.
+The state store is actively used on the playground pages, where [`ClientWebsiteEnvironment`](../../client/core/environment.ts)'s `pageUnload$` observable allows us to destroy active subscriptions upon navigation.